WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   (Trains with no cargo capacity at all are considered full: 100%).
 * Entry direction
   This checks which side the train is entering the signal from: front, back or compass direction.
-* PBS entry signal
-  This checks the tile of the PBS signal where the PBS reservation is starting from.
-  Note: When a PBS reservation passes through a signal using the "Reserve through" action, the passed signal does not become the PBS entry signal.
-  Note: When a second PBS reservation is started at a signal using the "Long reserve" action, the long reserve signal does become the PBS entry signal.
 * Train group
   This checks whether the train is in a particular group.
   This works with nested groups.